As an Arizona resident, are you sure of the purity of Phoenix’s tap water? Is Phoenix tap water safe to drink?

 Though Phoenix’s tap water meets the water quality standards at the federal, state, and local levels and it is normally safe to drink, you can still do the following to solve the problems of contaminants in Phoenix’s water as an individual resident:

-How Do Phoenix Authorities regulate the Taste & Hardness Of Water?
+How Do Phoenix Authorities Regulate the Taste & Hardness of Water?

 Phoenix water’s weird taste and odor are due to the growth of algae (during the summer season) in the canals.
 The Phoenix water services department removes the algae from the Phoenix water during their water treatment process.